enginozkaya/node-red-contrib-scw-google-authentication/README.md

 Here is a [French Article](https://goo.gl/DMfJk1) on Bot Ecosystem and more.

 This Project just forked in order to apply impersonation to google service account.
+You should delete node-red-contrib-viseo-google-authentication library to work with this one.
 ## Quick Start

 ```